 In the event that any financial aid is reduced, cancelled, or should the student not meet the specified requirements for receiving such aid for any reason, the student will continue to be responsible for the full balance of outstanding charges.

 Some charges cannot be paid with Title IV funds.
 Additionally, any credit balance from the current term created by Title IV funds cannot be applied to past-due balances from prior academic years.
-If a refund was triggered by the disbursement of Title IV funds, the student may still owe a balance to the College.
+If a refund was triggered by the disbursement of Title IV funds, the student may still owe a balance to the University.

 Students are required to pay any outstanding balances by the payment due date even if they have received refunds.

-If the student does not wish to attend the College or a particular class, or if proper financial arrangements cannot be made, it is the student's responsibility to cancel registration by submitting a withdrawal form to the registrar’s office prior to classes beginning.
+If the student does not wish to attend the University or a particular class, or if proper financial arrangements cannot be made, it is the student's responsibility to cancel registration by submitting a withdrawal form to the registrar’s office prior to classes beginning.
 Failure to pay fees, failure to receive financial aid, failure to attend class, or refusing financial aid does not constitute an official withdrawal.
 Enrollment will not be automatically cancelled for failure to pay tuition and fees.
 Per the Withdrawal policy (see Catalog), failing grades will be assigned to classes for which students are registered but do not attend.
 The student will be responsible for all tuition and fees resulting from enrollment in these classes.

-In accordance with the Refund of Student Charges policy (see Catalog), withdrawal from the College after the start of the semester may subject the student to tuition and fee liability.
+In accordance with the Refund of Student Charges policy (see Catalog), withdrawal from the University after the start of the semester may subject the student to tuition and fee liability.
 Students are encouraged to discuss the financial implications of their withdrawal with the Financial Aid Office and Student Financial Services prior making the decision to withdraw.